jaysee87/Oracle-of-Seasons-Ages-Randomizer-Web-Interface/readme.md

 ```

 ## Set up Base entries in DB
 You will need [Python](https://www.python.org/) for the db setup script, it is CPU intensive and takes roughly 10 minutes to run at this time.
 You will also need the module Naked installed.
+You will need to have your randomizer executable and vanilla roms renamed to OOA.blob and OOS.blob, as they are not provided in this repo.

 ```
 $ pip install Naked